iworkinprogress/blockchain/README.md

 `Transaction`
 - Detailed information about a transaction (amount, time, hash, etc.)

 Transactions are displayed in a `TransactionCollectionViewCell` by `TransactionsViewController`.
-It controls a `UICollectionView` that can switch between a list and detail layout.

-`List`
+`TransactionsViewController`
+- Can present transactions in a list or detail layout
+- Supports Landscape and Portrait rotation

+`List Layout`
 - Vertical scrolling list of transactions
 - Red rows are sent Bitcoins
 - Green rows are received Bitcoins
 - Tapping a row will display more details about the transaction

-`Detail`
+`Detail Layout`
 - Horizontal scrolling list of transactions
 - Additional details about the transaction (hash, fee, weight, size)
 - Tapping `Close` in navigation bar returns to the `list` view